 Already, this government is planning to build more prison-like detention centres across the country, which would remove the rights and freedoms of thousands more people.

-Third, more than 175,000 people are being forced to live in limbo for months or years, as part of this government’s asylum backlog, with no idea of when they can begin rebuilding their lives.
+Third, around 90,000 people are being forced to live in limbo for months or years, as part of this government’s asylum backlog, with no idea of when they can begin rebuilding their lives.

 These draconian policies do nothing but keep people in limbo and deny them the right to rebuild their lives in peace.